RJDennis/ChebyshevApprox.jl/README.md

 w = chebyshev_weights_threaded(y,poly,order)
 ```

-As earlier, these functions can be used to compute weights for either tensor-product polynomials or complete polynomials.
+As earlier, these functions can be used to compute weights for either tensor-product polynomials or complete polynomials, with the  weights returned, `w`, in the form of a multi-dimensional array.

 Summary
 -------